 Whether you’re getting married in six months or a year and a half, this is the latest you should shop for wedding bands.
 Like engagement rings, many are made-to-order, meaning it could take 45 days (or up to 90) for your wedding band to be made and delivered.
 Start by shopping at the store where your partner purchased your engagement ring, especially if you’re interested in a matching set, or devote an afternoon to visiting a few different jewelry stores to find the one you love.

 You're halfway through planning a wedding in six months, and it's time for a treat to reward yourself for all the whirlwind planning you've accomplished.
 What better way to celebrate than one of the most exciting wedding planning tasks: tasting your menu and cake.

-After a whirlwind of wedding planning, you’ll be ready for some R&R after your wedding day!
+After all of that wedding planning, you’ll be ready for some R&R after your wedding day.
 Worried about flight prices?
 Search within the U.S. (think Nantucket or Kiawah Island in South Carolina), where you can find great beaches and affordable flights.
 Try looking on sites like Airbnb anywhere across the world, as these spaces tend to need less time to book than many hotels or resorts.

 Now’s the time for your bridal shower and bachelor or bachelorette parties.
 You shouldn’t have too much planning to do when it comes to these parties, but want to make sure they’re scheduled a month or two before your wedding so you’re not distracted by last-minute stress.